buildingSMART/IFC4.3.x-development/docs/properties/b/BerthingVelocity.md

 BerthingVelocity
 ================

-Velocity of the vessel as it berths
+Velocity of the vessel as it berths.